sanchc23/ECE-556-Software-Engineering/README.md

 # Software Engineering

-This is the coding work for ECE 556- Software Engineering at UW-Madison.
+This is the coding work for ECE/CS 506- Software Engineering at UW-Madison.

 The class was made to mimic an authentic software engineering environment, working on one big project in 2 week agile sprints.